radiantearth/stac-spec/item-spec/item-spec.md

 This document explains the structure and content of a SpatioTemporal Asset Catalog (STAC) Item and ItemCollection.

+**This is still an early version of the STAC spec, expect that there may be some changes before everything is finalized.**

+ Implementations are encouraged, however, as good effort will be made to not change anything too drastically.
+Using the specification now will ensure that needed changes can be made before everything is locked in.
+So now is an ideal time to implement, as your feedback will be directly incorporated.

 ## Item

 This section explains the structure and content of a SpatioTemporal Asset Catalog (STAC) Item.
 Each